View This Center’s Verified License

 About Recovery Unplugged Virtual

-In Recovery Unplugged’s virtual intensive outpatient (IOP) program, clients find an immersive space to heal from substance use and mental health conditions from their own homes.
-Through their innovative yet science-backed care, the program offers a rich variety of therapies personalized to each client.
+At Recovery Unplugged’s virtual center, clients find a virtual space to heal from substance use disorders and mental health conditions.
+Through their innovative yet science-backed care, the program offers 24/7 support through virtual intensive outpatient (IOP) and a rich variety of therapies personalized to each client.

 At Recovery Unplugged, clients never have to face life alone after treatment ends.
-The alumni team, made up of peer support specialists, walk alongside clients as they navigate the real-world challenges of rebuilding—whether that means finding stable housing, reuniting with family, or returning to work.
-Clients stay connected through weekly Zoom groups and helpful online resources.
+The alumni team, made up of peer support specialists, walk alongside clients as they navigate the real-world challenges of rebuilding—whether that means reuniting with family or returning to work.
+Clients stay connected through weekly Zoom support groups and helpful online resources.

 Read More